pengxiawu/DeepBP-AE/README.md

 This the Tensorflow implementation of paper ``Acquiring Measurement Matrices via Model-Based Deep Learning for Sparse Channel Estimation in mmWave Massive MIMO Systems"

-## Environment
+## Prerequisites
+Here is the software environment we used

-1. Python 3
+1. Python 3.6
-2. Tensorflow
+2. Tensorflow 1.12
-3. Gurobi
+3. Gurobi 8.0.1
-4. Matlab
+4. Matlab R2017a

 ## Reproduce results steps

-To reproduce our results, follow the three steps:
+To reproduce our results, please follow the three steps:
-1. Prepare dataset, please refer to the details in the below section "Dataset"
+1. Prepare dataset following details in the below section "Dataset Preparation";
-2. Run the script channel_main_call.sh in terminal
+2. Run the script "channel_main_call.sh" in terminal;
-3. Read the results by running readres.py
+3. Read the results by running readres.py;

+## Dataset Preparation
+Following the instruction in

 ## Built With

 * [DeepMIMO](https://www.deepmimo.net/) - for Dataset Generation
+* [L1AE](https://github.com/wushanshan/L1AE) - used a part code for model construction

 ## Acknowledgments

-* Part code is from https://github.com/wushanshan/L1AE
+* We have used some code from https://github.com/wushanshan/L1AE for model construction and https://www.deepmimo.net/ for Dataset Generation.